joseph-lindgren/Pathfinder/README.md

 The "DEBUGGING" flag can be turned on to see more details of the process.
-Some (almost correct) WxMaxima code is generated at the end of the program output to help the programmer visualize what the program has accomplished.
+Some (almost correct) WxMaxima code is generated at the end of the program output to help the user visualize what the program has accomplished.